pantoska-tieto/antoskape-project/README.md

 ```

 <br/>
+To mainain a new board in Zephyr project, follow the steps in <a href="documentation/Add_new_board_to_project.md">How to add a new board into Zephyr project</a> guide.

 2. All above test/build commands can be triggered from within customer-application directory as well.
 Update then the target test/application paths accordingly!